-Goal Area National Goal To achieve a significant reduction in traffic Safety fatalities and serious injuries on all public roads.
-Infrastructure Condition To maintain the highway infrastructure asset system in a state of good repair.
-Congestion Reduction To achieve a significant reduction in Congestion Reduction congestion on the National Highway System.
-Cystem Delighility To improve the efficiency of the surface System Reliability transportation system.
+Goal Area National Goal

+To achieve a significant reduction in traffic

+Safety fatalities and serious injuries on all public

+roads.

+Infrastructure Condition To maintain the highway infrastructure asset

+minustructure condition system in a state of good repair.

+Congestion Reduction To achieve a significant reduction in

+Congestion Reduction congestion on the National Highway System.

+System Reliability To improve the efficiency of the surface

+System Redability transportation system.

-To improve the national freight network,
+Freight Movement and Economic Vitality To improve the national freight network,

-Freight Movement and Economic Vitality strengthen the ability of rural communities to
+strengthen the ability of rural communities to

 access national and international trade

 markets, and support regional economic

 development.

 To enhance the performance of the

 Environmental Sustainability transportation system while protecting and

 enhancing the natural environment.

 To reduce project costs, promote jobs and the

 economy, and expedite the movement of

-people and goods by accelerating project
+Reduce Project Delivery Delays people and goods by accelerating project

-Reduce Project Delivery Delays completion through eliminating delays in the
+completion through eliminating delays in the

 project development and delivery process,

 including reducing regulatory burdens and

 improving agencies' work practices.